nunorvoliveira/Snapmaker-Laser-Test-Grid/README.md

 ![](/Misc/Images/02.%20Sample%20burn.jpg)

-# Warning 2 :zap:
+## Warning 2 :zap:

 The executable file on the compiled folder is an executable file.
 Running an executable file from an unknown/untrusted source can be dangerous.

-And I am an unknown and untrusted source to you.
+And I am an unknown/untrusted source to you.

 Yes, It's safe.
 Yes, it only does what it is supposed to do.
 But I can't prove that to you and you can't know if I'm being honest.